tweag/topiary/README.md

 * Use [Tree-sitter] for parsing, to avoid writing yet another grammar for a formatter.

-* For bundled formatting styles -- for a handful of languages where no de facto formatter exists -- to meet the following constraints:
+* For bundled formatting styles to meet the following constraints:

   * Be compatible with attested formatting styles used for that language in the wild.

-  * Be faithful to the author's intent: If code has been written such that it spans multiple lines, that decision is preserved.
+  * Be faithful to the author's intent: if code has been written such that it spans multiple lines, that decision is preserved.

   * Minimise changes between commits such that diffs focus mainly on the code that's changed, rather that superficial artefacts.
+That is, a change on one line won't influence others, while the formatting won't force you to make later, cosmetic changes when you modify your code.

   * Be idempotent.
 That is, formatting of already-formatted code doesn't change anything.